Your Revolut account

 - to give a Revolut Business Card to any person who is not an authorized person;

 - to allow anyone who isn't an authorized person to have access to or use your account or the Revolut Dashboard;

 - to abuse, exploit or get around any usage restrictions set by a service provider your Revolut Business Card is registered with.
-For example, you must only use one Revolut Business Card for any particular service provider that offers a free subscription or trial period;
+For example, you must only use one Revolut Business Card for any particular service provider that offers a subscription or trial period;

 - to trade in foreign currencies for speculative purposes (that is, to take advantage of any expected rise or fall in the value of a currency) or to take advantage of discrepancies in the foreign exchange market; or

 - to use our services to hold or carry out transactions with clients' money.

 Please also act in a respectful way towards us and our support staff – we're here to help you.